Neurofibromatosis: Types, Symptoms, Causes and its Treatment with Cannabis!

 - Weakness in toes and fingers

-Causes of Neurofibromatosis
+Causes of Neurofibromatosis!

 The disease is often inherited, but it is also true that around 50 percent of the people newly diagnosed with the health condition have no family history of the disease.